Nikki Fargas: LSU

 On April 2, 2011, Louisiana State University announced that Fargas would become the head coach for the LSU Lady Tigers team.
 In seven seasons with the Lady Tigers, she posted a 131–90 record and advanced to the NCAA Tournament in her first seven seasons.
 She posted her first losing record in 2016 and missed the NCAA tournament for the first time.
 Fargas resigned from LSU in April 2021.

 WNBA

-On May 11, 2021, Fargas was announced as the President of the Las Vegas Aces.
-In her first season with the franchise they won their first WNBA Finals in team history.
+On May 11, 2021, Fargas was announced as president of the Las Vegas Aces.
+In her second season with the franchise, they won their first WNBA Finals in team history.